 This region has had a managed harvest with mandatory reporting for 40+ years.
 Community compliance and reporting is high (>98%) with Conservation Officers in each community to ensure proper monitoring of the polar bear harvest.
 The Total Allowable Harvest (TAH) was increased in 2012/2013 from 46 to 61 bears annually in order to slightly reduce the DS subpopulation.
-The average annual removal for the 2012/2013 - 2019/2020 time periods has however remained at 44.5 bears, which is below the current TAH.
-The Flexible Quota System (FQS) involving a 2:1 male to female harvest sex ratio was introduced in 1995/1996, however, after extensive consultations and public feedback from communities in Nunavut, and the development of the Nunavut Polar Bear Co-Management Plan, changes to the polar bear harvest administration were introduced in 2019/2020.
+The average annual removal for the 2012/2013 - 2020/2021 time periods has however not increased with the higher TAH, averaging 43.1 bears/year.
+The Flexible Quota System (FQS) involving a 2:1 male to female harvest sex ratio was introduced in 1995/1996, however, after extensive consultations and public feedback from communities in Nunavut, and the development of the Nunavut Polar Bear CoManagement Plan, changes to the polar bear harvest administration were introduced in 2019/2020.
 With the new co-management plan, which was approved by the Nunavut Wildlife Management Board, the harvest sex ratio was changed where communities could harvest up to 1 female for every male.
-Due to the protections that are in place for denning bears and females with offspring (family groups) the potential that this management change could be the cause for a decline of the DS subpopulation is low.
+Due to the protections that are in place for denning bears and females with offspring (family groups) the potential that this management change could be the cause for a decline of the DS subpopulation is relatively low.
 Adult female polar bears are the most important contributors to population growth and the harvest sex ratio has remained close to a 2:1 male to female ratio since the switch to the "up to 1:1 harvest ratio".
-The affects from the change in harvest sex-ratio on the actual sex ratio of harvested bears will continue to be monitored by the Government of Nunavut.
+The effects from the change in harvest sex ratio on the actual sex ratio of harvested bears will continue to be monitored by the Government of Nunavut.